How to Write the Perfect Father of the Bride Speech

 While you’ll want your wedding speech to be completely unique, it can help to follow a tried and tested template when you start to write and then let the original ideas start to flow from there…

-1. Introduce yourself and welcome all the guests to the special day (ask the bride for any special mentions she might want to include here like friends who have travelled from overseas).
+Introduce yourself and welcome all the guests to the special day (ask the bride for any special mentions she might want to include here like friends who have traveled from overseas).

-2. Talk about the bride – how proud you are of her achievements etc. and also provide funny (but not embarrassing) anecdotes about her as a little girl that are relevant to who she is today.
+Talk about how proud you are of her achievements etc. and also provide funny (but not embarrassing) anecdotes about her as a little girl that is relevant to who she is today.

-5. Give some advice on marriage (best not to if you’ve been divorced 4 times, although you could joke about this!), or just some general advice about life.
+Or just some general advice about life.
 Perhaps you were told something on your wedding day that you’ve always remembered and want to pass on.
+Best not to if you’ve been divorced 4 times, although you could joke about this!

 Do Ask For Help

 Before you even think about writing your first draft, it can really help to have a brainstorm with a few key people.
 Ask the bride’s mother, any siblings, or really close family to come together to reminisce about the bride, as they may remember some absolutely hilarious or key stories that you’ve forgotten.
 You can go back and forth to this family group while writing too for extra details and clarification on facts, plus it’ll help you feel a lot less pressure than you would if you were going solo.

 As you’re opening the speeches section of the wedding, it’s important not to just go straight into your speech at 100mph and instead to introduce yourself.
 While most people in the room will know who you are, there may be a few who don’t.

 Plus, it’s a nice easy way to confidently ease yourself into public speaking.
 Try not to sound too robotic by just saying your name and that you’re the bride’s dad!
 Think of a more heartfelt way to say you’re her father.